xbauch/cbmc/doc/cprover-manual/memory-analyzer.md

 }
 ```

+The above option is useful for the user and their preliminary analysis but does
+not contain enough information for further computer-based analyses.
+To that end,
+memory analyzer has an option to request the result to be a snapshot of the
-Finally, to obtain an output in JSON format, e.g. for further analyses by
+whole symbol table `--symtab-snapshot`.
+Finally, to obtain an output in JSON
-`goto-harness` pass the additional option `--json-ui` together with requesting
+format, e.g. for further analyses by `goto-harness` pass the additional option
-the output to be a symbol table by `--symtab-snapshot`.
+`--json-ui`.

 ```sh
 $ memory-analyzer --symtab-snapshot --json-ui \